-Carlo Ludovico Ragghianti (Lucca, March 18th 1910 – Florence, August 3rd 1987) has been one of the most important Italian historians, critics and theorists of art in the 20th century.
+Carlo Ludovico Ragghianti (Lucca, 18 March 1910 – Florence 3 August 3 1987) has been one of the most important Italian historians, critics and theorists of art of the 20th century.

 Education and early activity

-In 1928, during his second class of the Lyceum in Florence, he meets Eugenio Montale, who makes he discover and read the work of James Joyce.
-Later, at the Scuola Normale in Pisa, he dedicates to the history of art under the guidance of Matteo Marangoni, who is a chief protagonist of the pure figurative method of the art critic.
+In 1928, during his second year of the Lyceum in Florence, he meets Eugenio Montale, who makes him discover and read the work of James Joyce.
+Later, at the Scuola Normale in Pisa, he dedicates himself to the history of art under the guidance of Matteo Marangoni, who is a chief protagonist of the pure figurative method of the art critic.

 His aesthetic education is influenced by the thought of Henri Bergson and Benedetto Croce and by the theory of the “pure visibility”.
 He then deepens the thesis of Konrad Fiedler, Alois Riegl and Julius von Schlosser.

 His early essays on cinema and theatre as an expression of figurative art, Cinematografo e teatro e Cinematografo rigoroso (both in 1933), put him among the first scholars who deal with this subject.
-They create a critique of the performing arts mainly regarding to their visual aspects, also researching the historical backgrounds.
+They create a critique of the performing arts mainly relating to their visual aspects, also researching their historical background.

-On February 1937, Ragghianti meets Licia Collobi, who was in Rome thanks to a triennial bursary of specialization at the Istituto di Archeologia e Storia dell’arte.
-The couple get married on November 30th 1938 in Florence.
+In February 1937, Ragghianti meets Licia Collobi, who was in Rome thanks to a triennial bursary of specialization at the Istituto di Archeologia e Storia dell’arte.
+The couple get married on 30 November 1938 in Florence.

 The political commitment

-Put as guidance of the military Committee in charge of organizing the Resistance in Tuscany, he founds the Brigate Rosselli, which he guides until June 1944 when he leaves the role to Nello Niccoli, maintaining the role of War Commissioner.
-In August he assumes the presidency of the C.L.N.
-(Comitato di Liberazione Nazionale) in Tuscany and heads the provisional Government, which leads the insurrection against the fascists in Florence, freed on August 11th 1944.
+Put as guidance of the military Committee in charge of organizing the Resistance in Tuscany, he founds the Brigate Rosselli, which he guides until June 1944 when he leaves his role to Nello Niccoli, maintaining the role of War Commissioner.
+He assumes the presidency of the C.L.N.
+(Comitato di Liberazione Nazionale) in Tuscany in August and heads the provisional Government, which leads the insurrection against the fascists in Florence, which is liberated on 11 August 1944.

-Secretary for Education, with responsibility for Arts and Entertainment, during the Government Parri (1945), he takes effective measures for the reconstruction of the national artistic heritage and initiates important interventions.
-During the first National Congress of the Partito d’Azione, in February 1946, he leaves the party together with the minority, and follows Parri and La Malfa to the Movimento della democrazia repubblicana.
+As Secretary for Education, with responsibility for Arts and Entertainment, during the Government Parri (1945), Ragghianti takes effective measures for the reconstruction of the national artistic heritage and initiates important interventions.
+During the first National Congress of the Partito d’Azione, in February 1946, he leaves the party together with its minority, and follows Parri and La Malfa to the Movimento della democrazia repubblicana.
 After the elections in April 1948, he continues its political commitment especially in the cultural sphere.

 The cultural commitment during the after war period

-He expresses his interest to the politic life also through the magazine “Criterio” (1957-1958), inspired by the values of democratic and progressive members of the Resistance.
-However, most of all, he expresses it with unforgettable ideological campaigns, such as the ones for secularism of public schools, for university autonomy and for the effective protection of the artistic heritage.
-In 1966, after the disastrous flood in Florence, he promoted international efforts to compensation for damage incurred by the cultural heritage.
+His interest in the political life is also expressed through the magazine “Criterio” (1957-1958), inspired by the values of democratic and progressive components of the Resistance.
+However, he mostly expresses it through unforgettable ideological campaigns, such as the ones for secularism of public schools, for university autonomy and for the effective protection of the artistic heritage.
+In 1966, after the disastrous flood in Florence, he promotes international efforts to find compensation for the damages suffered by the cultural heritage.

-Ragghianti expresses the variety of cultural interests in his researches, from the volumes to the many essays, all finalized to create a deep awareness of the dimensions of the figurative universe- published both on “seleArte” and on “Critica d’Arte”, which Ragghianti will direct until his death.
+Ragghianti expresses the variety of his cultural interests in his researches, from the volumes to the many essays, all finalized to create a deep awareness of the dimensions of the figurative universe, and published both on “seleArte” and on “Critica d’Arte”, which Ragghianti will direct until his death.

-Ragghianti creates at the University Institute in Pisa, by him directed, together with a large group of assistants, an original model of education for scholars of figurative arts.
-He combines the theoretical thought, the research on the museum collections, the most traditional fields of the subject and some other fields usually neglected, such as city planning, industrial and performing arts, cinema and the artistic expressions of ancient and far civilizations.
+In the University Institute in Pisa, under his directed, and together with a large group of assistants, Ragghianti creates an original educational model for visual art scholars, combining theoretical thought, research on the museum collections, most traditional fields of study with usually neglected spheres, such as city planning, industrial and performing arts, cinema and the artistic expressions of ancient and far civilizations

 After the student protests in 1968, Ragghianti gradually begins to detach from the academic world.
 He founds the Università Internazionale dell’Arte (U.I.A.) in Florence, an institution aimed at creating high professionalisms in the field of the study and protection of cultural heritage.